-For the three months ended August 31, 2014, included in trade and other payables was \$38,500 (August 31, 2013 - \$34,000) of amounts due for directors' fees.
+As at November 30, 2014, included in trade and other payables is \$41,500 (November 30, 2013 - \$38,500) of amounts due for directors' fees.

 Capital management and off statement of financial position transactions

 The Company's capital structure is adjusted based on management and the Board of Directors' decision to fund expenditures, outside of operating cash flow, with the issuance of debt or equity such that it may complete the acquisition, exploration and development of properties for the mining of minerals that are economically recoverable.
 The Board of Directors does not establish quantitative return on capital criteria, but rather relies on the expertise of management and other professionals to sustain future development of the business.